grafana/mimir/docs/sources/reference-http-api/_index.md

 ```

 This endpoint flushes in-memory time series data from ingesters to the long-term storage, and then shuts down the ingester service.
-Other Grafana Mimir services remain running.
 After the shutdown endpoint returns, the operator or any automation that's used terminates the process with a `SIGINT` / `SIGTERM` signal.
 During this time, `/ready` does not return 200.
 This endpoint unregisters the ingester from the ring even if you disable `-ingester.ring.unregister-on-shutdown`.

-_This API endpoint is usually used by scale down automations._
+This API endpoint is usually used by scale down automations.

 ### Ingesters ring status